A MORAL AGENDA BASED ON FUNDAMENTAL RIGHTS

 Beginning in the 1970s, wages for the bottom 80 percent of workers have remained largely stagnant and today there are 64 million people working for less than $15 an hour.

 Meanwhile, the top 1 percent’s share of the economy has nearly doubled to more than 20 percent of our national income.
-In 2017, the 400 wealthiest Americans owned more wealth than the bottom 64 percent of the entire U.S.
+In 2017, the 400 wealthiest Americans owned more wealth than the bottom 64 percent of the entire U.S. population, or 204 million people.
+Just three individuals possessed a combined wealth of $248.5 billion, an equal amount of wealth as the bottom 50 percent of the country.

 There are 32 million people who lack health insurance.
 Further, an estimated 40 percent of Americans have taken on debt because of medical issues, making medical debt the number one cause of personal bankruptcy filings.
 In fact, the bottom 90 percent of Americans hold more than 70 percent of debt in the country.
 Student debt has grown to $1.34 trillion and affects 44 million Americans.
 Excluding the value of the family car, 19 percent of all U.S. households have zero wealth or negative net worth.
 They owe more than they own.

 Despite the growing need for federal assistance, social service programs have been restructured to shift critical resources away from the poor.
 The Temporary Assistance to Needy Families (TANF) program only assists 23 percent of poor families with children.
 The current administration has proposed a 30 percent cut to the Supplemental Nutrition Assistance Program (SNAP) and a restructuring that would impose onerous work requirements that threaten to destabilize this highly effective program.
+In 2017, 4 out of 5 SNAP recipients were children, elderly, infirm or people with disabilities, or adults who were working regularly but not earning enough to meet their needs.

 Our public resources are not reaching the people who need them.
 Given the absence of good jobs and a strong social safety net, millions of people are left to fend for themselves.